modio/modio-docs/public/en-us/console-platforms/apple.md

 * Published contact information so users can easily reach you
 * An Apple developer account

-The purpose of this documentation, is for games who want to setup authentication to mod.io using Apple SSO for their players on Apple devices.

 ## Setting up Apple SSO

+This guide will show you how to setup authentication to mod.io using Apple SSO for their players on Apple devices.

 Before you can integrate sign in with Apple on mod.io platform you need a paid Apple developer account.
 Sign up for one at [developer.apple.com](https://developer.apple.com/).